janbarari/gradle-analytics-plugin/README.md

 <br />
 Hey 👋, Mark this repo in your browser, see you soon ;D

-Hit the ⭐ button if you like to support this repository
+Hit the ⭐ button if you like to support this repository.

 License
 ---